A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

 Fine-tuning the bias in order to sample paths with a certain hamming distance more frequently helps searching the neighbourhood of good intermediate solutions for even better solutions.
-As a matter of fact, we observe that for many Knapsack instances the optimal solution and the Integer Greedy result do have a lot of common bit values, corresponding to items whose efficiency is just too good to not be included in any optimal assignment.
-Because we employ Integer Greedy for obtaining an initial solution in our \textbf{QMaxSearch} routine, the biased Hadamard approach typically results in highly improved performance.
+We observe that for many Knapsack instances the optimal solution and the Greedy result do have a lot of common bit values, corresponding to items whose efficiency is just too good to not be included in any optimal assignment.
+Because we employ Greedy for obtaining an initial solution in our \textbf{QMaxSearch} routine, the biased Hadamard approach typically results in highly improved performance.